 MSc Sustainable Agricultural Technologies

 This MSc programme is designed to equip you with the knowledge needed to understand the challenges of sustainable agriculture, and the skills to pursue an exciting career in the agri-tech sector.
-You'll learn from the experts behind our multi-million pound centre of excellence, Plant, Production and Protection (P3) which encompasses the breadth of plant and soil science expertise within the University of Sheffield.
+You'll learn from the experts behind our flagship Institute for Sustainable Food which brings together expertise from across the University of Sheffield to find dynamic solutions to the challenges of food security and sustainability.
 Guest environmental and sustainability speakers will contribute to your learning through regular seminars, and you'll get the opportunity to put your knowledge into practice through external placements with our industrial, government and NGO partners.

 Course Director: Professor Duncan Cameron